nightroman/PowerShellTraps/PowerShell.exe/Version-must-be-first-parameter/README.md

     PowerShell -NoProfile -Version 2

-Scripts

-- *Version-must-be-first-parameter.ps1* shows the problem.
+The script *Version-must-be-first-parameter.ps1* shows the problem.
-- *.test.ps1* tests the above.

 ---